LL782/mundoko-maps/README.md

 ## What 🐉 ⚔️ 🎲

 - [x] **Pathfinder** and **Dungeons & Dragons** compatible units and scales
-- [x] A highly opinionated grid, scale, co-ordinate and page size system
+- [x] A highly opinionated grid, scale, co-ordinate and page-size system worked out
+- [ ] Details of the grid, scale, co-ordinate and page-size system, publically available
+- [ ] Software to navigate these maps publically through a web browser
+- [ ] Software to generate templates for drawing the missing maps or retouching the existing ones
-- [ ] Millions of map tiles, from extra-global scale right down to floorplans
+- [ ] Millions of map tiles drawn based on this system, from extra-global scale right down to floorplans

 ## Notes 📝 👨🏿‍💻 🔭

 1. This is a hobby project, practicing async, laid-back communication
-1. The intention here is to build software that supports people who want to hand-draw maps of their imaginary worlds
+1. We're building software to supports people who want to hand-draw maps of their imaginary worlds
+1. And we're using the software to help us map our own fantasy world at [**maps.mundoko.world**](https://maps.mundoko.world)
 1. This system is designed to be compatible with [Pathfinder](https://en.wikipedia.org/wiki/Pathfinder_Roleplaying_Game) and may well translate to [Dungeons & Dragons](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) and other table top RPGs

 ### Tech Vision